 - Loss of consortium: If your injuries have had a measurable negative effect on your relationship with your spouse, you can recover damages.

 The types of damages you will be able to pursue, and extent of compensation you request under each area of recovery, will greatly depend on the nature of your case and the effect your injuries have had on your life as a whole.
 Our experienced product liability attorneys at Colling, Gilbert, Wright & Carter can analyze your case and help you determine which types of compensation would be viable to pursue.

 If I used the product in a way that was not necessarily intended, will it affect my case?

 Product manufacturers are obligated to anticipate and warn customers against foreseeable misuse.
 If you accidentally misused the product in a way that the manufacturer should have reasonably foreseen, you can still recover compensation for your injuries.
 However, if the court determines it was not possible for the manufacturer to foresee the way you misused their product, they may not be liable for any damages.

-If you have further questions about product liability, please contact the experienced Florida product liability attorneys at Colling, Gilbert, Wright & Carter today for a free initial consultation.
+If you have further questions about product liability, please contact the experienced Florida attorneys at Colling Gilbert Wright & Carter today by filling out our online form or calling (855) 880-4741 for a free initial consultation.
 Our firm serves clients throughout the Orlando area.